streamlit/docs/content/deploy/community-cloud/share-your-app/_index.md

 ### Invite viewers by email

 Whether your app is public or private, you can send an email invite to your app directly from Streamlit Community Cloud.
 This grants the viewer access to analytics for all your public apps and the ability to invite other viewers to your workspace.
-Developers and invited viewers are identified by their email in analytics instead of appearing anonymously (if they view any of your apps while logged in).
+Developers and invited viewers are identified by their email in analytics instead of appearing anonymously (if they view any of your apps while signed in).
 Read more about viewers in [App analytics](/deploy/streamlit-community-cloud/manage-your-app/app-analytics).

 1. From your app at `<your-custom-subdomain>.streamlit.app`, click "**Share**" in the upper-right corner.
-2. Enter an email address and click "**Invite**".
+2. Enter an email address and click "**Invite**."

    ![Invite viewers from the share button](/images/streamlit-community-cloud/share-invite-public.png)